salesforce/dockerfile-image-update/README.md

 ### PR throttling

-In case you want to throttle the number of PRs cut by DFIU over a period of time, set --useratelimiting flag as true.
+In case you want to throttle the number of PRs cut by DFIU over a period of time, set --rate-limit-pr-creations with appropriate value.
+More example below

 ##### Default case:

 ```
-example usage: dockerfile-image-update --useratelimiting true all image-tag-store-repo-falcon
+example usage: dockerfile-image-update --useratelimiting 500 all image-tag-store-repo-falcon
 ```
+By default, this feature is disabled.
+This will be enabled when argument ``--useratelimiting`` will be passed appropriate value
-Above example will throttle the number of PRs cut based on default values as mentioned above i.e., maximum 30 PRs(configured by -r/--rateLimit) could be sent within a period of 1hour (configured by -d/--rateLimitDuration).
-To distribute the load uniformly and avoid sudden spikes, at max only 1 PR could be sent in every 2 mins(configured by -t/--tokenAddingRate).
+Above example will throttle the number of PRs cut based on default values as mentioned above i.e., maximum 500 PRs could be sent within a period of 1 hour .
+To distribute the load uniformly and avoid sudden spikes, at max only 8(500/60) PRs could be sent in every 1 min.
 The process will go in waiting state until next PR could be sent.

 ##### Configuring the rate limit: